Joystream/joystream-landing/testnets/rome/forum-module.md

 - **Delete a thread**: Requires leaving some sort of rationale in place of the thread, which should be gone from the state, along with all posts.

 ## Name

 `Forum`

 ## Dependencies

-- `ForumUserRegistry`: An external module which holds actual user state, allowing it to be queried based on some user identifier, and recovering some representation of a user.
+- `ForumUserRegistry`: An external module which holds actual user state, allowing it to be queried based on a corresponding account, and recovering some representation of a user.

 ## Concepts